 - Romans 7.18

 We’ve all heard the old maxim, “To thine own self be true!”
 What was Shakespeare thinking?
 That’s about the worst advice you can give anyone!
-In our day, the “true self” of our secular age is coming increasingly to light in a blight of narcissistic self-interest which admits no bounds except whatever I want next.
+In our day, the “true self” of our secular age is coming increasingly to light in a blight of narcissistic self-interest, radical politics, and desperate economic measures, which admit no bounds except whatever I want next.